rgmyr/coremdlr/README.md

 ---

-The `notebooks` folder contains some random notebooks and a `figures` subdirectory in which paper figures were generated.
+The `notebooks` folder contains assorted notebooks and a `figures` subdirectory in which paper figures were generated.

 ## Data